derekalia/playtron/README.md

 ## Prerequisites

 - Node.js 18+
-- The Electron browser component must be running with CDP enabled on port 9222
+- The Electron browser component must be running with:
+  - CDP enabled on port 9222 (required)
+  - Tab Management API on port 9223 (optional but recommended)

 ### Starting the Browser

-The MCP server requires the Electron browser to be running first:
+The MCP server requires the Electron browser to be running with both CDP and Tab API:

 ```bash
 # From the project root
 cd browser-test && npm run dev
 ```

-This starts the browser with CDP enabled on port 9222.
+The browser should expose:
+- Chrome DevTools Protocol on `http://localhost:9222` (required)
+- Tab Management API on `http://localhost:9223/api` (optional)

+The server will automatically detect which services are available and use the appropriate mode.

 ## Installation